-The 3C Informatics Laboratory studies and develops strategies for how technologies could improve and empower physical communities, their leaders, and their organizations.
-We are concerned with the ways in which social, cultural, political, economic, and organizational structures impact and are impacted by information technologies.
-We are highly interdisciplinary team drawing from several academic fields, such as information science, information systems, computer science, software engineering, social sciences, planning, development studies, and sociology, to answer our questions.
+Social and Organizational Informatics (SOI) is a confederation of faculty and graduate students aimed at studying the ways in which social, cultural, political, economic, and organizational structures impact and are impacted by information technologies.
+We are a highly interdisciplinary team drawing from several academic fields, such as information science, business, philosophy, social sciences, planning, development studies, and sociology, to answer our questions.

 Our research begins with the needs of people and communities.
 We seek to understand and potentially solve socio-technical problems.
 People lead our research, not technological opportunities.
 Our research is critical.
 Technologies advantage and disadvantage populations.
 Our research seeks to affect change.
 Our research begins with the assumption that technologies are not neutral tools.
 They are political, have unintended consequences, and carry embedded values.
 SOI develops both scientific understanding and practical tools to help communities and institutions.